 Graduation with honor is based on the entire academic performance at Michigan State University.
-However, recognition of graduation with honor in the commencement program is based on the grade-point average of all work at Michigan State University completed prior to the opening of the semester of graduation.
+However, recognition of graduation with honor in the commencement program is based on the grade-point average and credits of all work at Michigan State University completed prior to the opening of the semester in which the commencement ceremony is held.
 Transfer students must earn a minimum of 50 semester credits at Michigan State University to be eligible for graduation with honor or recognition in the commencement program.
 Graduation with honor is indicated on the student's permanent academic record and on the diploma.
 Lists are also released to the press with appropriate designations.